- Main

 State

 of Hawaii Office of ElectionsPlurality: 113,224 votes (28.97 percentage points).
-Notes: Seeking a second term, Gov. David Ige (D) faced state House minority leader Andria Tupola (R).
+Notes: Seeking a second term, Gov. David Ige (D) defeated state House minority leader Andria Tupola (R) and two other candidates.
 In the Aug.
 11 primaries, Ige surprised some observers by fending off a challenge from U.S. Rep. Colleen Hanabusa by 50.2% to 43.4%.
 On the Republican side, Tupola obtained 53.0% of the vote, defeating John Carroll (33.7%) and Ray L'Heureux (8.8%).
-Curiously, the running mates are selected in the primary as well, but then appear as part of the party ticket, not on a separate line, on the Nov.
+The running mates are selected in a separate vote on the primary ballot, but appear as part of the gubernatorial ticket on the Nov.
 6 ballot.
-Both Democratic and Republican lieutenant governor contests were very close; Democrats chose state Sen. Josh Green and Republicans businesswoman Marissa Kerns.
+Both Democratic and Republican lieutenant governor contests were very close; Democrats chose state Sen. Josh Green and Republicans chose businesswoman Marissa Kerns.
 Tensions between Kerns and Tupola made the news several times during the fall campaign.
 There were two general election televised debates from Honolulu, the first on Oct.
-15 at KHON2 studios (+) and the second on Oct.
-29 at KITV studios (+).
+15 at KHON2 studios (>) and the second on Oct.
+29 at KITV studios (>).
 Campaign Managers: David Ige: Michael Yadao (Sept.
 2017) Pacific region manager (Sept.
 2016-April 2018) and consultant (July 2015-Sept.
 2016) with CALIBRE Systems, Inc. in Honolulu.
 Deputy director of campaign operations on Kirk Caldwell for May, Feb.-Nov.
 2016.
 State of Hawaii Boards and Commissions research coordinator, Jan.
 2014-Jan.
 2015.
 Deputy director of the Governor's Office of Constituent Services, Oct.
 2011-Dec.
 2013.
 Coordinator on Neil Abercrombie for Governor, Oct.
 2011-Aug.
 2014.
 State legislative coordinator / communication specialist with Healthcare Association of Hawaii, Nov.
 2010-Oct.
 2011.
 Committee clerk and legislative aide in the State Legislature, 2009-10.
 Bachelor's degree in Asian studies from University of Hwaii at Manoa, 2009.
 Enlisted in the U.S. Air Force, 1998-2001.
 Andria Tupola: . |

 |